Rahmenordnung/ink_dreams/README.md

 #### <a name="Name"></a>Name :

-The name is purely discribing what the user can expect from the site, a __Book shop__ , but in the same manner by being such a common name for a bussines, in some way makes the customer wonder if that is just what is going to happen in this __Book shop__, or there is something more.
-Well then, the only thing left is for him just to come and visit the site.
+Today in our days the books are not any more only wrote in paper but also digitally.
+Everything is changing, and it always has been like that.
+A tempestuous change through the ways of understanding a how the content of a message is transmited to us.
+Before we use to carve in stones, and now it feels like we don´t need anymore to write with our pens and hands, now we can just talk and that will be wrote.
+In anyway things will change, the old fashion way of doing things still will permeate our lives for a while.
+Until the books will disaprear they will contain ink, and this ink brings us dreams and make us dream further and that is why I chose as title for my work __Ink dreams__.

  A link of the working project can be found [here](https://rahmenordnung.github.io/toy_storie_shop/)

 ---
 ## <a name="UX"></a>UX :